 NUMBER OF ABSENCES: ACTION: AT EACH ABSENCE: Absences are cumulative throughout the year.
 The Instant Alert system will contact parents when their child is marked absent at school.
-The alert system will notify parents regardless of notifying the school advance.
-5 th The 1st letter will be sent home after the 5th unexcused absence.
+The alert system will notify parents whether or not they have notified the school in advance.
+5th The 1st letter will be sent home after the 5th unexcused absence.
 The district will keep copies of all correspondence/contacts if 5 unexcused days are missed in the same nine weeks.
-6 th Parents will be called directly and a 2nd letter will be sent.
+6th Parents will be called directly and a 2nd letter will be sent.
 A meeting will be scheduled with the principal/designee to create a Truancy Prevention Plan (TPP).
-9 th An additional phone call will be made to the parents.
+9th An additional phone call will be made to the parents.
 A 3rd letter will be sent home.
 2nd conference will be scheduled.
 (Violation of TPP: Warning of Children in Need of Services).
-12 th A direct phone call to the parents.
+12th A direct phone call to the parents.
 A 4th letter will be sent home and a referral to the Attendance Review Committee (ARC).
+A Child In Need of Services (CHIN) will be completed by the Coordinator of Pupil Personnel or assigned student support personnel